-- effect of uncorrected misstatements, it may be necessary to revise materiality determined in accordance with ISA (UK) 320 (Revised June 2016) based on the actual financial results. - A12.
-ISA (UK) 320 (Revised June 2016) explains that, as the audit progresses, materiality for the financial statements as a whole (and, if applicable, the materiality level or levels for particular classes of transactions, account balances or disclosures) is revised in the event of the auditor becoming aware of information during the audit that would have caused the auditor to have determined a different amount (or amounts) initially.
-Thus, any significant revision is likely to have been made before the auditor evaluates the effect of uncorrected misstatements.
-However, if the auditor's reassessment of materiality determined in accordance with ISA (UK) 320 (Revised June 2016) (see paragraph 10 of this ISA (UK)) gives rise to a lower amount (or amounts), then performance materiality and the appropriateness of the nature, timing and extent of the further audit procedures are reconsidered so as to obtain sufficient appropriate audit evidence on which to base the audit opinion. - A13.
-Each individual misstatement of an amount is considered to evaluate its effect on the relevant classes of transactions, account balances or disclosures, including whether the materiality level for that particular class of transactions, account balance or disclosure, if any, has been exceeded. - A13a.
+- A15.
+ISA (UK) 320 (Revised June 2016) explains that, as the audit progresses, materiality for the financial statements as a whole (and, if applicable, the materiality level or levels for particular classes of transactions, account balances or disclosures) is revised in the event of the auditor becoming aware of information during the audit that would have caused the auditor to have determined a different amount (or amounts) initially.12 Thus, any significant revision is likely to have been made before the auditor evaluates the effect of uncorrected misstatements.
+However, if the auditor's reassessment of materiality determined in accordance with ISA (UK) 320 (Revised June 2016) (see paragraph 10 of this ISA (UK)) gives rise to a lower amount (or amounts), then performance materiality and the appropriateness of the nature, timing and extent of the further audit procedures are reconsidered so as to obtain sufficient appropriate audit evidence on which to base the audit opinion. - A16.
+Each individual misstatement of an amount is considered to evaluate its effect on the relevant classes of transactions, account balances or disclosures, including whether the materiality level for that particular class of transactions, account balance or disclosure, if any, has been exceeded. - A17.
 In addition, each individual misstatement of a qualitative disclosure is considered to evaluate its effect on the relevant disclosure(s), as well as its overall effect on the financial statements as a whole.
 The determination of whether a misstatement(s) in a qualitative disclosure is material, in the context of the applicable financial reporting framework and the specific circumstances of the entity, is a matter that involves the exercise of professional judgment.
-Examples where such misstatements may be material include: - Inaccurate or incomplete descriptions of information about the objectives, policies and processes for managing capital for entities with insurance and banking activities. - The omission of information about the events or circumstances that have led to an impairment loss (e.g., a significant long-term decline in the demand for a metal or commodity) in an entity with mining operations. - The incorrect description of an accounting policy relating to a significant item in the statement of financial position, the statement of comprehensive income, the statement of changes in equity or the statement of cash flows. - The inadequate description of the sensitivity of an exchange rate in an entity that undertakes international trading activities. - A13b.
+Examples where such misstatements may be material include: - Inaccurate or incomplete descriptions of information about the objectives, policies and processes for managing capital for entities with insurance and banking activities. - The omission of information about the events or circumstances that have led to an impairment loss (e.g., a significant long-term decline in the demand for a metal or commodity) in an entity with mining operations. - The incorrect description of an accounting policy relating to a significant item in the statement of financial position, the statement of comprehensive income, the statement of changes in equity or the statement of cash flows. - The inadequate description of the sensitivity of an exchange rate in an entity that undertakes international trading activities. - A18.
 In determining whether uncorrected misstatements by nature are material as required by paragraph 11 of this ISA (UK), the auditor considers uncorrected misstatements in amounts and disclosures.
 Such misstatements may be considered material either individually, or when taken in combination with other misstatements.
 For example, depending on the misstatements identified in disclosures, the auditor may consider whether: